Connect with us!

 • Spinal injuries

-In addition to the physical pain and disability construction workers experience after a traumatic accident, many experience mood disorders such as depression or PTSD that affect their ability to work, sleep, exercise, and engage with friends and family.
+In addition to the physical pain and disability Florida construction workers experience after a traumatic accident, many experience mood disorders such as depression or PTSD that affect their ability to work, sleep, exercise, and engage with friends and family.

 What to Do After an Accident